 It is compulsory to wear a seatbelt at all times in Croatia.
 The same is true whether you are a driver or a passenger.

-The fine for not wearing your seatbelt here is 500 kuna (56GBP/$77).
-Croats are generally very respectful of this rule.
+The fine for not wearing your seatbelt here is £56 or $77 USD.
+Croats are generally very respectful of this rule and you should be too.

 Most rental cars in Croatia are not fitted with GPS.
-You can pay extra to rent one but you can also use your phone.
+You can pay extra to rent one but you can also use your phone and save yourself a bit of money.

 If you have a European phone plan, you will not incur any additional charges for roaming in Croatia.
 With the exception of driving in very remote islands like Vis, or rural areas, the signal is generally pretty good.